Improving Neural Radiance Fields with Depth-aware Optimization for Novel View Synthesis: SfMNeRF

 The SSIM loss is defined as

-where $SSI{M_{r - > i}}$ is the structured similarity between the patch in the reference image and the image \emph{i}, and $SSI{M_{r - > j}}$ is defined similarly. $M$ is a binary mask that is set as one if the patch is in the minimum rectangle, otherwise it is set as zero.
+where $SSI{M_{r - > t}}$ is the structured similarity between the patch in the reference image and the target image. $M$ is a binary mask that is set as one if the patch is in the minimum rectangle, otherwise it is set as zero.